davidpaMSFT/SCCMdocs/sccm/core/plan-design/configs/size-and-scale-numbers.md

         - 10,000 devices that are managed by using on-premises MDM

-        - 10,000 devices that run Mac and Windows CE 7.0 clients
+        - 10,000 devices that run Mac clients